a-nguy4n/ah-nguyen-135/final-project/GRADER.md

   - Username: guest; password: guest

 Our Scenario:
+1. Visit https://reporting.ah-nguyen.site — you should see the login page
+2. Try typing https://reporting.ah-nguyen.site/dashboard directly — you should be redirected to login
+3. Log in as 'grader' which has the role of analyst, you should see the dashboard with links to all three reports
+4. Visit the performance report
+5. Visit the behavior report
+6. Visit the engagement report
+7. Log out and log in as 'engagement' which has the role analyst but is restricted to the engagement report
+8. Click on the performance report, you should be redirected to a 403 page
+9. Click on the engagement report, this should work
+10. Log out and log in as 'guest' which has a viewer role
+11. Click on performance reports and verify that you cannot add a comment
+12. Log out and log in as 'haley' which has a super admin role
+13. Visit the user management tab and verify that you could create a user if needed

 - To Check out and Access 403 Error Page:
   1. Log in with the Analyst or Viewer credentials listed above.